-(i) Access from the Overview
+Access from the Overview

-To access the Discovered instances view, you can also do it by clicking New Instances on the right sidebar of the overview.
+To access the Discovered instances view, you can also do it by clicking New Instances on the right sidebar of the Home view.
 For more information, go to Viewing information on the SQL Inventory Manager Overview.